TorresmThiago/Unity-Projects/Gradius/README.md

 ### Studied Concepts:

-* Use of transform.Translate to apply movement to player
+* Use of transform.Translate() to apply movement to player
+* Use of Vector3 functions: Lerp(), Distance()
 * Tags to identify collision with instantiated prefabs, such as the shoot
+* Use of prefab variants to create diferent enemies/shoots
+* Inheritance scripts with virtual/override functions

 ### Possible TODO features: